Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Physics-Inspired Scatter Correction

 Considering the special case of $Q(\omega) = |\omega|^{0.5}$, we obtain $\hat{H}_d(\nu) = W_d(\nu)|\nu|$.
 However, since we use the magnitude in \eqref{eq:2norm_filtered_f_discrete_analogues}, the phase of $\hat{H}_d$ does not matter, and we may use

 The advantage of this particular filter selection is that it removes the jump discontinuity in the derivative of $\hat{H}_d$ at the origin, and can result in a short filter $\hat{h}_d[n]$.
-For instance, when $W_d(\nu) = \mathrm{sinc}(\nu)$ is selected, which corresponds to a Shepp-Logan ramp filter \cite{shepp1974fourier}, we obtain $\hat{H}_d(\nu) = \sin(\nu)$, for which the impulse response
+For instance, when $W_d(\nu) = \mathrm{sinc}(\nu)$ is selected, which corresponds to a Shepp-Logan ramp filter \cite{shepp1974fourier}, we obtain $\hat{H}_d(\nu) = \sin(\nu)$, for which the impulse response $ \hat{h}_d[n] = 0.5\delta[n+1] - 0.5\delta[n-1]$ has only two non-zero values.
+This enables an easy time-domain implementation of the computation in \eqref{eq:2norm_filtered_f_discrete_analogues} and \eqref{eq:2norm_filtered_f_u_time_dom}.